msveshnikov/voice-talking-autocode/README.md

 ## Design Considerations

--   Implement a dark/light mode toggle for improved user experience
--   Use a minimalist, clean interface with subtle animations
+-   Implement a minimalist, clean interface with subtle animations
--   Incorporate voice visualization for active speech input
--   Design an intuitive UI for switching between automatic and manual recording modes
--   Implement a collapsible sidebar for conversation history and settings
 -   Use Material-UI's responsive grid system for layout consistency across devices
 -   Create custom icons for various app functions (e.g., microphone, language selection)
+-   Implement a floating action button (FAB) for quick access to main functions
+-   Design an intuitive UI for switching between automatic and manual recording modes
+-   Implement a progress indicator for AI response generation
+-   Add a tooltip system for explaining various features and controls

 ## Planned Improvements